 ‘I’m on my way now darling,’ he said then ended the call.

-David turned to address his executive team.
+David addressed his executive team.
 ‘I have to go.
 I have a lot of things to attend to.’

 When his eyes met Lila he asked, ‘can you get me on a flight to Hong Kong.
 I have to go home now.
 I’ve got a few things I need to do.’
 He briefly studied his watch.
 ‘Any flight after say…10pm would be great.’